BishopFox/BrokenHill/README.md

   * Unless you know what you're doing, limit yourself to models downloaded from https://huggingface.co/, e.g.:
     * `git clone https://huggingface.co/stabilityai/stablelm-2-1_6b`
     * `git clone https://huggingface.co/google/gemma-2b`
-* Specify a chat template name using `--template` or `-t`.
-You can get a list of templates with `--list-templates`.
-  * The template names are from the `fastchat` library.
-If you specify one that it doesn't recognize, it will typically default to one of the generic templates like `one_shot`.
-If `fastchat` doesn't support your specific model, it's probably fine, but I recommend using `zero_shot` instead of `one_shot` if possible to avoid the attack tool going down rabbit holes related to the "10-year-old's birthday party" sample prompt in `one_shot`.
 * A base prompt and target output string
   * The base prompt is used directly to attempt the jailbreak.
   * The target output string helps guide the evolution of the adversarial data with each iteration.